Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Algorithms

-and an information-diffusion kernel for simplex (\cite{lafferty2005diffusion})
+and an information-diffusion kernel for simplex \cite{lafferty2005diffusion}

-This kernels are very similar and their properites interested for us are similar too: \(\kappa^2 = \sup_{x} k(x,x) = 1\), and the value of \(R^2\) is unknown for both kernels.
-We will use it as a parameter for our algorithm.
-Note that the tuning of values \(s\) and \(t\) are crucial for both kernels.
+These kernels are very similar and their main properties are also similar.
+Namely, for both kernels \(\kappa^2 = \sup_{x} \mathcal{K}(x,x) = 1\), and {the value of \(\overline{R}^2\) needs to be tuned}.
+Thus, we use it as a hyperparameter of our algorithm.
+Note that the values of the hyperparameters \(s\) and \(t\) need to be tuned as well.